Model Swap

 Processing Time

 Processing time depends on both resolution and generation_mode.
-The fastest configuration (fast + 1k) typically completes in under 20 seconds, while the most intensive (quality + 4k) can take up to 120 seconds.
+The fastest configuration (fast + 1k) typically completes in around 10 seconds, balanced at 2k finishes in around 25 seconds, and the most intensive combination (quality + 4k) typically takes around 55 seconds.
+Using face_reference typically adds around 20 seconds on top of any configuration.
 Actual latency may vary with current server load.

 Response Polling